mjstraughan/CubingHistory/docs/FewestMoves/FewestMovesSolvingOrigins.md

 In February 1985, the 9th issue of Cubism For Fun introduced a new kind of solving competition to its members [^steenhuis-1985-1].
 Instead of solving Rubik's Cube as quickly as possible, the idea was for the members to solve given scrambles in as few moves as possible and send in their solutions.
 The submission with the fewest moves was declared the winner.
 This competition was accompanied by a few rules:

 1. Every turn must be included.
-Simply referencing a sequence of moves, or an algorithm, from a previous Cubism For Fun issue without writing the sequence wasn't allowed.
+Simply referencing a sequence of moves, or an algorithm, from an algorithm table published in a previous Cubism For Fun issue without writing the sequence wasn't allowed.
 There was one exception to this rule, which was that members were allowed to send in reference numbers from the one look last layer table that was in development and peridically published in Cubism For Fun.
 2. The moves were counted in the half turn metric.
-3. The notation must be understandable and rotations must be indicated.
+3. The chosen notation must be understandable and rotations must be indicated.

 For the first competition the thought process was that if a simple scramble was provided anyone could submit the inverse.
 So it was decided to provide a 72 move scramble, from which a shorter solution would likely be found.